yabirgb/hugo-files/content/blog/march-recap.md

 In this serie of posts I want to summarize what I have archieved, what I'm doing and share things I liked from the previous month.

-## What I did
+## What I have done

-* I joined to the Google HashCode 2018 with the `Oh no` team.
+* I joined the Google HashCode 2018 with the `Oh no` team.
 We ended up in a good position with a total score of `36,448,230`.
 The code is available at [github](https://github.com/yabirgb/hashcode2018).

-* Started to record my study habits in a spreadsheet so now I count all the hours I spend studying and what I study.
+* Started to record my study habits in a spreadsheet so now I can count all the hours I spend studying and what I study.
 At the end of the semester my idea is to make an study with all this data.
-By now I have 23 days registered and a total of 50h.
+By now, I have 23 days registered and a total of 50h.

-* Learned to deploy docker's containers, create my own image and how to manage containers with `docker-compose` files.
-All this was by creating a lychee server.
+* Learned to deploy docker's containers, to create my own image and how to manage containers with `docker-compose` files.
+I achived this thanks to create a lychee server.

 * Presented a propousal to work with [Read the Docs](http://readthedocs.io/) at the Google Summer of Code.

-* Participated in the google kickstarter but didn't made a greate performance.
+* Participated in the google kickstarter but I didn't made a great performance.

-* In order to improve how I learn, installed [Anki](https://apps.ankiweb.net/) and I created some decks.
+* In order to improve how I learn, I installed [Anki](https://apps.ankiweb.net/) and I created some decks.

-## What I learned
+## What I have learned

 * ActivityPub is something that has my mind trapped now.